-Activists say over 600 people have been killed in Iran as the government cracks down on protesters across the country.
-These protests have spread to other parts of the world including in Los Angeles where police Read More
+Activists say now over 2,000 people have been killed in Iran as the government cracks down on protesters across the country.
+These protests have spread to other parts of the world including in Los Angeles where Read More

 Hostilities are unfolding between Thailand and Cambodia, the U.S. peace plan for Russia and Ukraine continues to hit obstacles, and New Yorks mayor-elect Mamdani is giving tips to residents on how to resist ICE Read More